 Due to the EXP starvation your lane has caused to the enemy Bot Lane, securing Drednaw becomes way much easier.
 Make sure to take Drednaw not only to continue your team's snowball but to also give back the EXP your solo Top Laner lost while playing solo against 2 players.
 Securing both Drednaws will set your team ahead and is the win condition for a Tri-Lane setup.

-With bot lane prio, it becomes easier to secure Drednaw.
-Much more if you can destroy the enemy bot lane's Goal Post right before Drednaw spawns to deny the enemy their berries and shields.
+By having dominance in the bot lane, it becomes easier to secure Drednaw.
+Much more if you can destroy the enemy bot lane's Goal Zone right before Drednaw spawns to deny the enemy their berries and shields.

 With three early game Pokemon on the bottom lane, shutting down the enemy bot laner becomes incredibly easy.
 If executed proplerly, this leaves the game to a 3v5 since 2 members of the enemy team will need to catch up in EXP or they won't be able to contribute at all in fights later on.

-Playing solo will prove to be difficult as you're playing against 2 players on the enemy team.
-As a Top Laner, priority should be securing as much EXP as possible without letting the enemy snowball too much.
+Playing solo will prove to be difficult as you will most likely be playing against 2 players from the enemy team.
+As a solo Top Laner, priority should be securing as much EXP as possible without letting the enemy snowball too much.
 It is important to maintain the first Top goal zone as much as you can while you wait for the jungler to rotate to the lane.

 With this setup, your Top Lane will be starved for EXP due to enemy number advantage while three members are monopolizing on a single lane's worth of EXP.
 Without Drednaw and pressure, your team's levels will likely fall off with little to no chance of come back.

-For the Bottom Lane, we'll want to have an attacker that can contribute damage early on to avoid lacking damage in the late game while also being able to apply pressure to the lane for the whole duration of the fight.
+For damage output, we'll want to have an attacker that can contribute damage early on to avoid lacking damage in the late game while also being able to apply pressure to the lane for the whole duration of the fight.

 In addition to a single attacker, we'll also want to have 2 supports that will playaggressively to deny enemies EXP and even net kills.
 Both Supports should also focus on funneling defensive buffs such as shields and heals to the attacker during teamfights to monopolize on the EXP advantage your attacker gains.